Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 Sensity® Fast

-Sensity® Fast is our fastest light adaptive lens, rapidly fading back from dark to clear.
+Sensity® Fast is our fastest light-adaptive lens, rapidly fading back from dark to clear.
+It is now available in an expanding range of HOYA lens designs, including iD LifeStyle® 4, iD Single Vision®, and iD MyStyle® 3.

 • Best balance of fadeback speed and darkness for most patients